kubev2v/getpublickey/README.md

 ```

   Note: Since we're using self-signed certificates, your browser might display a warning about the site's security.
 You can proceed to view the site.

-## Contributing
-We welcome contributions from the cybersecurity community!
-Whether you're interested in adding features, fixing bugs, or improving documentation, your contributions are valuable.

-## License
-**getpublickey** is licensed under the Apache License, making it open and accessible for all.
-Feel free to use, modify, and share this powerful cybersecurity tool.